-The author recommends a drilling program with an estimated total cost of US\$835,723 as outlined in Table 26.1.
+The author recommends a drilling program with an estimated total cost of US\$405,000 as outlined in Table 26.1.
 Prior to significant surface activities, specifically drilling, project-wide digital topography should be obtained (DTM).

-Proposed drilling at surface to test the Santa Elena SW includes at least 1000 metres in 2018.
-This drilling should focus on testing extensions to previously defined mineralization with trenching, including anomalous-grade wide structure within lithologic sedimentary units beneath the porphyritic rhyolite.
+Proposed drilling at surface to test the Santa Elena SW includes at least 1500 metres in 2020.
+This drilling should focus on testing extensions to previously defined mineralization with trenching, including anomalous-grade wide structure within lithologic sedimentary units beneath the porphyritic rhyolite, on the western limb of the anticline that contains mineralization at San Martin.